johnmarios/advanced-programming-techniques-lab/labs/lab06/README.md

 ```
 mosquitto_sub -h localhost -t "smartbin/pir-01/status"
 ```
-The subscriber immediately receives online even though the message was published before it connected.
+The subscriber immediately receives themessage when it is online even though it was published before it connected.
 ## Part 3 — Split the pipeline into publisher and subscriber
 # Install the Python MQTT library
 - Add paho-mqtt to the `requirments.txt`.